 Illustration: Laura Bee

-Without a doubt, the way we make music today is different than how we made it yesterday.
+Without a doubt, the way we navigate how to make music today is different than what we did yesterday.
 However, this has always been the case, all throughout history.
 Plus, music theory isn’t intended to be a set of rules that you can’t break under any circumstances; this is a common misconception.

 1. Music theory allows us to express ourselves